 While many of our articles and books use the phrase mental abuse, from now on we have decided to use the term mind games instead.
-As the term mental abuse can leave room in real life situations for doubt about what this type of abuse really means, we find the terms mind games, or passive aggressive mind games are more descriptive and exact.
+As the term mental abuse can leave room in real life situations for doubt about what this type of abuse really means, we find the terms mind games, or passive aggressive mind games more descriptive and exact.

 What are Mind Games?

 Mind Games are sometimes called ‘crazy making’.

-This occurs when a person tries to make someone close to threm look ‘crazy’ to create a smokescreen because they have something they want to hide such as affairs, domestic violence or sexual misconduct.
+This occurs when a person tries to make someone close to them look ‘crazy’.
+They usually do this to create a smokescreen because they have something they want to hide.
+This may include affairs, sexual misconduct, domestic violence or other immoral or criminal activity.